What Makes You a Landlord in Ireland?

 What Rights Do Landlords Have in Ireland?

-Like tenants, landlords are protected by the law and have a number of rights that you can take action over if they are infringed.
-Here’s a list of the rights that landlords have in Ireland:
+Like tenants, landlords are protected by the law and have a number of rights that you can take action over if they are infringed:

-Landlords are entitled to receive the rent agreed to in the tenancy agreement.
+• Receive the Rent: Landlords are entitled to receive the rent agreed to in the tenancy agreement.
 Not receiving your rent can lead to legal implications for your tenant.
-There are some circumstances, for example if you’re in mortgage arrears, where your tenant will need to pay a receiver rather than you.

-Since the property of the tenant belongs to them and not you, you do not have a right to it just because it’s in your property.
-Exceptions might be made if furniture was bought on the part of the tenant to replace something broken.
+• Keep Tenant's Property: Since the property of the tenant belongs to them and not you, you do not have a right to it just because it's in your property.

 What Obligations Do Landlords Have in Ireland?